CrixusVolcanic/DEnginerring_Practice---PySpark-Big-Data-Challenges---2/readme.md

-# PySpark Big Data Challenge - Week 2 🚀
+# PySpark Big Data Challenges - 2 🚀

 This project is part of a series of technical challenges aimed at strengthening PySpark and Big Data skills.
 In Week 2, the focus was on cleaning, transforming, aggregating, and partitioning a dataset using PySpark.